 2.1 Source of essential oil and test insect

 Steam distilled Patchouli oil was sourced from Synthite Industries Private Limited (Cochin, Kerala, India).
-Lab culture of the test insect rice weevil S. oryzae were obtained from the Department of Agricultural Entomology, College of Agriculture, Vellayani, Kerala.
+Lab culture of the test insect rice weevil (S. oryzae) were obtained from the Department of Agricultural Entomology, College of Agriculture, Vellayani, Kerala.
 The test insects were reared on rice grains in large plastic containers covered with muslin cloth for aeration.
 The insect culture was maintained at 27 ± 5℃ and 60 ± 5% relative humidity and without exposure to pesticides in laboratory conditions.
 Same aged adult insects were separated by picking by using a point tip brush for experiments.

 2.2 Fumigant toxicity of patchouli essential oil against adults of Sitophilus oryzae

-Fumigant activity of the essential oils was done based on the method reported by Kim and Ahn (2001).
+Fumigant activity of essential oils was done which based on the method reported by Kim and Ahn (2001).
 The test insects were released into the exposure chambers i.e., 1 L plastic containers containing acetonic solution of EO treated filter paper disc attached to the inner surface of the screw lid.
 The neck region of the bottles was lined with petroleum jelly to restrict the contact of test insects to the treated surface and to exclude the effect of contact toxicity.
 1 ml of each test concentration (acetonic solution) were taken with a micropipette and loaded in Petri plates.
-5 concentrations of essential oil and control were maintained.
-Each treatment was replicated 4 times.
-20 adult insects of mixed age insect cultures were released into the plastic containers and the screw lid were closed.
+Five concentrations of essential oil and control were maintained.
+Each treatment was replicated four times.
+20 adult insects of mixed age insect cultures were released into the plastic containers and screw lid were closed.
 Test insects were considered dead if appendages did not move when podded with brush.
 Mortality of insects were observed at specific time intervals.

 2.3 Contact toxicity of patchouli essential oil against adults of Sitophilus oryzae